hzeller/rpi-rgb-led-matrix/README.md

 ```
 cat <<EOF | sudo tee /etc/modprobe.d/blacklist-rgb-matrix.conf
 blacklist snd_bcm2835
-blacklist snd_pcm
-blacklist snd_timer
-blacklist snd_pcsp
-blacklist snd
 EOF

 sudo update-initramfs -u
 ```

-Reboot and confirm that no 'snd' module is running.
+Reboot and confirm that the module is not loaded.

 ### Logic level voltage not sufficient
 Some panels don't interpret the 3.3V logic level well, or the RPi output drivers